dchrzanowski/mtml/README.md

 ```
 *Note* the `e` variable. `e` is basically your **entity** that you defined in the `user.json` file.

-*Brakedown*: Name the class the same way as you named your **entity**.
+*Breakedown*: Name the class the same way as you named your **entity**.
 Then iterate through the data array: for each element of the array create a new section for TypeORM field description.
 If the field is called id then make it a primary column, otherwise just make a normal column.

 *Note* the usage of underscores `<$_ _$>` to collapse blank lines.